Overview

 What to Expect

-Getting started involves choosing a client SDK, connecting to a Cardano node (locally or through a hosted provider), and following the guided Getting Started tutorials.
-The documentation assumes familiarity with general programming concepts but introduces Cardano-specific patterns like the eUTXO model and the validator-based smart contract architecture from the ground up.
+Getting started involves choosing a software development kit, connecting to a Cardano node (either running one yourself or using a hosted provider), and working through the guided Getting Started tutorials.
+The docs assume general programming experience but introduce Cardano-specific ideas, like how Cardano records transactions and how its smart contracts are structured, from the basics up.

-The portal also maintains an active blog with Developer Office Hours recordings, community spotlight interviews, and ecosystem development updates.
-Support channels include a dedicated Telegram group, Cardano Stack Exchange, and the Cardano Forum developer section.
+The portal also runs an active blog with Developer Office Hours recordings, community spotlight interviews, and ecosystem updates.
+Support is available through a dedicated Telegram group, Cardano Stack Exchange, and the Cardano Forum developer section.
+New builders rarely have to figure things out alone.